SignTools/SignTools-CI/README.md

 1. Open your GitHub account settings
 2. Go to `Developer settings` and then `Personal access tokens`
-3. Create a new token with all permissions
+3. Create a new token with the `workflow` permission

 This is the token you need for your `ios-signer-service`'s builder configuration.